gwmarrah/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 <a name='RANSAC Definition'></a>
 #### RANSAC Definition
 RANdom SAmple Consensus is a model fitting method for line detection.
 It uses an iterative process that takes a random sample of features, fits a line model, and looks for features that are “inliers” for that particular line model.
+After each iteration, the algorithm keeps the line model that has the most inliers.

 <a name='Challenges Overcome by RANSAC'></a>